NeilHanlon/thepotato.tech/content/posts/smarthome-soldering-iron-pinecil-homeassistant-esphome/index.md

 [GitHub repo](https://github.com/Spagett1/PineFlash).
 Feel free to check it out and give them feedback!

+Pineflash supports Linux and MacOS at this time (2023-04-03), and support for Windows is a work in progress.
+If you would like to help test, please join the chat and make yourself known.

 ## Bluetooth Low Energy

 Bluetooth Low Energy (BLE) is a wireless communication protocol that is designed